jeff-bruemmer/vaporwair/README.md

 3. Also meanwhile, Vaporwair is calling the ip-api to obtain your current coordinates.
 4. After aquiring your coordinates, Vaporwair compares the coordinates to those used for the first, greedy call to the APIs in step 2.
 If the coordinates match, the forecast is valid for your location and Vaporwair executes the report.
 If not...
 5. Vaporwair calls the APIs with your updated coordinates and executes the report.

+## Design Constraints
+- No external libraries.
+- Reports must fit in unmaximized terminal to avoid the need to scroll up to read beginning of report.
+- Only one report can be run at a time.

 ## Reports